lenkie-code/lenkie-data-analysis-assessment/README.md

 6. Find the number of repayments due each month
 7. Which customer has the highest total repayment amount
 8. Generate a monthly report that shows the total number of loans, total loan amount and average loan amount per month

+Save each SQL script as a seperate file for each question.

 Bonus
 --